hazardfn/valvex/README.md

   already too many items.
 * {work_requeued, Key, AvailableWorkers} - Triggered when work is
   requeued
-* {work_assigned, Key, AvailableWorkers} - Triggered when a worker is assigned work
+* {work_assigned, Key, Worker, AvailableWorkers} - Triggered when a worker is assigned work